Sterling boosted by consumer confidence and housing data

 over the deal Britain will strike with the rest of the EU.

-a few weeks of holiday calm that they must deliver on Brexit.
+Theresa May will hold after a few weeks of holiday calm.
+The

 formally start divorce proceedings.
 May has said she will not